acaprojects/edge-ts/README.md

 ### Binding Targets

-Bindings can be created to precompiled libraries (*.dll's) or source to compiled at runtime by edge.
-Regardless of compile time, the targetted method must be of type `Func<object, Task<object>>`.
+Bindings can be created to precompiled libraries (*.dll's) or source to be compiled at runtime by edge.
+Regardless of compile time, the targeted method must be of type `Func<object, Task<object>>`.

 #### Source

-C# source can be writen inline (as a string) as lamda expressions:
+C# source can be written in-line (as a string) as lambda expressions:

 ```typescript
 const test = async<string, string>(`